+Vitamin C is the most powerful antioxidant.
 This water-soluble vitamin is present in citrus fruits and juices, cabbage, green peppers, broccoli, spinach, tomato, kale, guava, cantaloupe, kiwi, papaya, and strawberries.

 Eat this fat-soluble vitamin in vegetable oils, nuts, green leafy vegetables, and fortified cereals.
 Wheat germ oil, almonds, sunflower seeds, sunflower oil, hazelnuts, peanuts, spinach, broccoli, kiwi and mango also contain high levels.